adam-p/markdown-here/README.md

 * Add user option to create custom CSS.

-* Add an undo command. ctrl+z/cmd+z works fairly well, but it often undoes more than just the markdown conversion -- often a few keystrokes also disappear.

 * Add a configurable hotkey.

 * Minify?
 Is there any advantage in extensions?

-* Add user option to specify markdown dialect?
+* Add user option to specify Markdown dialect?

-* Maybe use [to-markdown](https://github.com/domchristie/to-markdown) to convert rich-edited email to markdown.
+* Maybe use [to-markdown](https://github.com/domchristie/to-markdown) to convert rich-edited email to Markdown.
 This seems kind of dumb, but it might help with replies to already-rich emails.

 ## Credits